SolidOS/solidos/README.md

 - When running as a native app, on laptop or desktop or mobile, it should allow the user to use their own local file system in very much the same way as a solid pod.
 (This currently works with Electron and rdflib).
 Users should be able to work **Local first**.

 - The User Interface should accommodate a wide range of devices, screen sizes, bandwidth.
-The project was originally targeted at laptop, and reactive design is important in new work.
+The project was originally targeted at laptop, and responsive and reactive design is important in new work.

 - SolidOS, unlike a typical set of native applications, is very interconnected.
 You can do anything with anything - so data from different applications interlinks in a more powerful way so as to solve real life problems powerfully and naturally.
 You can start a chat about anything, with anyone or combination of people who have solid IDs.
 You can adopt anything as the target of a task you want to track later.
 You can like, flag, keyword, bookmark anything.
 So one application will use others in a recursive way to get its job done.

 - You should be able to set SolidOS up for any **existing** folders you have full of things like photos and music, and it should let you listen to them, look at them, and share them very flexibly with anyone in the world.